How to Sell to Hospital Administrators

 The problem: These federal programs require very specific requirements and regularly scheduled audits from the Centers for Medicare and Medicaid Services (CMS).
 If you’ve ever been involved in preparing for a CMS audit, you know that it’s stressful and puts a burden on administrators and staff.

 Some hospitals have a staff position that specifically deals with complying with complex government program regulations and preparing for audits.
-No matter what, government regulations are a huge spike in the side of hospital administrators.
+No matter what, government regulations are a huge spike in the side of healthcare administrators.

 The Opportunity: Help the administrator and the hospital prepare for an audit, or shore up their compliance program to ensure that they meet the regulations.
 This might involve offering services that audit the hospital’s program before an audit, such as: